 > I built AEO Copilot because there was no real alternative to Peec.ai or Profound for freelancers or small agencies working directly with clients.

 AEO Copilot is built around one idea: tracking your brand's AI visibility shouldn't require a finance degree.
-The pricing is flat: $34/month gets you up to 5 brands, 250 prompts, weekly tracking, and all four major LLMs.
+The pricing is flat.
+The Freelancer plan is $34/month for up to 5 brands, 250 prompts, weekly tracking, and all four major LLMs.
+The Agency plan is $99/month and lifts that to unlimited brands, 600 prompts, and 5 seats, so signing a new client doesn't change your bill.
 No add-ons.
 No credits to manage.

 !AEO Copilot pricing plans